mitchallen/richmond/README.md

 To use SSL with the demo controller you must add an SSL key with a value of 404 or 302 in the setup.

-For example, here is how you would did it for getOne:
+For example, here is how you would do it for getOne:

     getOne: [{ model: modelName, rights: "PUBLIC", ssl: 404 }],